-Labour’s final party political broadcast ahead of local elections on Thursday focusses on the party message ‘for the many, not the few’.
+Labour’s final party political broadcast ahead of local elections on Thursday focuses on the party message ‘for the many, not the few’.
 The film airing tonight explains the thinking behind that slogan, particularly the benefits of expansionary fiscal policy and of reversing Tory austerity.

 The PPB shows the consequences of gifting five “ordinary people” with a pay rise, a pension, disability support, a student grant and a small business loan respectively, which are that those individuals spend the extra cash and help boost aggregate demand in the economy.